isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-an-aluminum-boat/index.md

 This is to prevent damaging the paint and switch on an electric fan to allow great ventilation.

 The sanding process did leave many dust and residues, and thus the washing process will help remove them.
-Thus, you'll also require to pressure [wash the boat's interior and exterior](https://www.kleanwaypressurecleaning. com/the-right-way-to-pressure-clean-a-boat/).
-You can also sip some brush with hard bristles in the soapy water solution and scrub the dirt and debris that remaining from the sanding process.
+Thus, you'll also require to pressure [wash the boat's interior and exterior](https://www.kleanwaypressurecleaning.com/the-right-way-to-pressure-clean-a-boat/).You can also sip some brush with hard bristles in the soapy water solution and scrub the dirt and debris that remaining from the sanding process.

 Finally, keenly rise the boat using a high-pressure hose - but air drying is the best.
 Allow the boat to dry fully awaiting painting or priming.
 But you may dry the boat manually using a dry towel.